 - King Henry building foyer – 20 Laptops

 - Liongate Open Access area – 20 Laptops

-- Eldon building floor two – 30 Laptops
+- Eldon building ground floor reception – 30 Laptops

 - St. Michael's building floor one – 10 Laptops

 - Student Union Third Space – 30 Laptops

 To be eligible to borrow one of the University-owned laptops from the lockers provided in Open Access Areas, you must adhere to the following terms and conditions:

 - You must be a registered student at the University of Portsmouth.